-LIVE Garden Report: Celtics vs Bulls Postgame Show - CLNS Media
+Celtics Cool Down After Hot Start, Fall to Bulls 120-102 - CLNS Media

-The Celtics hit the final stop on their road trip and take on the Chicago Bulls on Monday night.
-Join The Garden Report Postgame Show with A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano and host John Zannis as we break it all down.
+The Celtics hit the final stop on their road trip and took on the Chicago Bulls on Monday night.

+Join The Garden Report Postgame Show with Bobby Manning, Josue Pavon, and Jimmy Toscano as we break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs